 You've thought about who you are, what you need, what you can do and what you should do.
 Now it's time to customize your own curriculum version.
-We like to think this process as like creating your favorite sandwich: start with what you know has to here, then add in extras until you get just what you want.
+We like to thin this process as like creating your favorite sandwich: start with what you know has to there, then add in extras until you get just what you want.
 You might be a meat-or sandwich, needing only the very basics of the curriculum.
-Or, you want "the worket the whole curriculum, just as it is written.
-Many people use something in between the important thing is to keep in mind the specifics of your teachers, your childred your time constraints and your ministry situation, and build your own version of Prail Factory Investigators that works best for you.
-Bon appetit!
-1. Start with the Meat: Core Curriculum Resources: Big Question and Answer Bible Truth Bible Verse Bible Story These are the backbone of biblical truth for the curriculum.
+Or, you want "the wor -the whole curriculum, just as it is written.
+Many people use something in between the important thing is to keep in mind the specifics of your teachers, your child your time constraints and your ministry situation, and build your own version of Pr Factory Investigators that works best for you.
+Bon appetit! our own curriculum version.
+We like to think of e sandwich: start with what you know has to be fust what you want.
+You might be a meat-only s of the curriculum.
+Or, you want "the works"- ten.
+Many people use something in between. d the specifics of your teachers, your children, situation, and build your own version of Praise 1.
+Start with the Meat: Core Curriculum Resources: Big Question and Answer Bible Truth Bible Verse Bible Story These are the backbone of biblical truth for the curriculum.
 You really only have to have this.
 Everything else is extra!
 2. Choose Your Cheese: Response Activities Resources: Bible Truth Game Bible Verse Game Bible Story Review Game Hymn and Bible Verse Songs Drama Activities Craft VIPP Game and Coloring Sheets Snack ACTS Prayer Activity Response activities are second in importance only to the "meat."
 They are enjoyable, hands- on activities that help the children learn and retain the "meat" of biblical truths.
 3. Throw on the Veggies: Zesty Extras Resources: Praise Factory Investigators Theme Song WoGoLOA Classroom Rules Song ACTS Prayer Song These are few extras that add zest to the curriculum.
 The WoGoLOA Classroom Rules Song is especially helpful for reminding the children of expected classroom behavior in a fun way.
 4. Add Some Extra, Sticky Yum Resources: • End of Class Presentations listed with materials for each Response Activity Each of the Response Activities suggests how the children can make a presentation to the other children (or to their parents) of what they've learned through their activity time.
 While not necessary, we have found the children love these presentations (especially the drama activity one) while at the same time, receive one last review of key concepts before departing for home.
 That's a win, win situation.
-5. Choose Your Bread: Classroom Format Resources: Response Activities The Praise Factory Investigators in very flexible.
+5. Choose Your Bread: Classroom Format Resources: • Response Activities The Praise Factory Investigators in very flexible.
 Some like to have each grade go through the curriculum separately, while others choose to use a large group assembly/ small group break-out session format, which incorporates all the children.
-7. Prepare It for Carry Out Take Home Resources Resources: • PFI Prontos for each lesson 304 Take home resources are a great way for parents to know what their children are learning and to provide them with a tool for further discussion.
+7. Prepare It for Carry Out Take Home Resources Resources: • PFI Prontos for each lesson Take home resources are a great way for parents to know what their children are learning and to provide them with a tool for further discussion.